Crime of the Week

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-Photographs of the suspect as well as the vehicle can be viewed below.
+Photographs of the suspects can be viewed below.

 The Decatur Police Department needs your help in solving this week’s crime of the week.